madhanmaaz/EnigmaScope/README.md

-# EnigmaScope "HIDE EVERYTHING IN EVERYTHING"
+# EnigmaScope "Hide any type of file in any type of file"
 - EnigmaScope is a flexible Python utility that hides and encapsulates several components into a single container.

 ### This dragon wallpaper is a secure image that includes text, pdf, mp4, mp3, etc.